BioJulia/Automa.jl/docs/src/tokenizer.md

 * Spaces: `re" +"`
 * Letters: `re"[A-Za-z]+"`

-Such that e.g. `("XY", "A")` can be represented as `lparent, quote, XY, quote, comma, space, quote A quote rparens`.
+Such that e.g. `("XY", "A")` can be represented as the token sequence `lparens, quote, XY, quote, comma, space, quote A quote rparens`.

 Breaking the text down to its tokens is called tokenization or lexing.
-Note that lexing in itself is not sufficient to parse the format: Lexing is _context unaware_, so e.g. the test `"((A` can be perfectly well tokenized to `quote lparens lparens A`, even if it's invalid.
+Note that lexing in itself is not sufficient to parse the format:
+Lexing is _context unaware_ and doesn't understand syntax, so e.g. the test `"((A` can be perfectly well tokenized to `quote lparens lparens A`, even if it's invalid syntax.

 The purpose of tokenization is to make subsequent parsing easier, because each part of the text has been classified.
 That makes it easier to, for example, to search for letters in the input.
 Instead of having to muck around with regex to find the letters, you use regex once to classify all text.

 ## Making and using a tokenizer
 Let's use the example above to create a tokenizer.
-The most basic default tokenizer uses `UInt32` as tokens: You pass in a list of regex matching each token, then evaluate the resulting code:
+The most basic tokenizer defaults to using `UInt32` as tokens: You pass in a list of regex matching each token, then evaluate the resulting code:

 ```jldoctest tok1
 julia> make_tokenizer(
            [re"\(", re"\)", re",", re"\"", re" +", re"[a-zA-Z]+"]
        ) |> eval
 ```

-Since the default tokenizer uses `UInt32` as tokens, you can then obtain a lazy iterator of tokens by calling `tokenize(UInt32, data)`:
+The `make_tokenizer` function creates Julia code (an `Expr` object) that, when evaluated, defines `Base.iterate` for the `Tokenizer` type.
+The code above defined `Base.iterate(::Tokenizer{UInt32, D, 1}) where D` - we'll get back to the different type parameters of `Tokenizer` later.

+`Tokenizer`s are most easily created with the `tokenize` function.
+To create a `Tokenizer{UInt32}`, we can do call `tokenize(UInt32, data)`:

 ```jldoctest tok1
 julia> iterator = tokenize(UInt32, """("XY", "A")"""); typeof(iterator)
 Tokenizer{UInt32, String, 1}
 ```

+Meaning: A `Tokenizer` emitting `UInt32` over `String` data, of version `1`.
+Since we used `make_tokenizer` above to define iteration for this kind of tokenizer (one with `UInt32` tokens), we can iterate this tokenizer.

-This will return `Tuple{Int64, Int32, UInt32}` elements, with each element being:
+When we iterate, we get `Tuple{Int64, Int32, UInt32}` elements, with each element being:
 * The start index of the token
 * The length of the token
 * The token itself, in this example `UInt32(1)` for '(', `UInt32(2)` for ')' etc: